efeslab/Atom/README.md

 Atom is an accurate low-bit weight-activation quantization algorithm that combines (1) mixed-precision, (2) fine-grained group quantization, (3) dynamic activation quantization, (4) KV-cache quantization, and (5) efficient CUDA kernels co-design.

-This codebase utilizes [lm_eval](https://github.com/EleutherAI/lm-evaluation-harness.git) to evaluate perplexity and zero-shot accuracy on Llama models.
-And code segments from [SmoothQuant](https://github.com/mit-han-lab/smoothquant.git), [GPTQ](https://github.com/IST-DASLab/gptq.git), and [SparseGPT](https://github.com/IST-DASLab/sparsegpt.git) are integrated to reproduce results.
+This codebase utilizes [lm_eval](https://github.com/EleutherAI/lm-evaluation-harness.git) to evaluate perplexity and zero-shot accuracy.
+Code segments from [SmoothQuant](https://github.com/mit-han-lab/smoothquant.git), [GPTQ](https://github.com/IST-DASLab/gptq.git), and [SparseGPT](https://github.com/IST-DASLab/sparsegpt.git) are integrated to reproduce results.
 Our kernels are modified based on previous version of [FlashInfer](https://github.com/flashinfer-ai/flashinfer) and tested by [NVBench](https://github.com/NVIDIA/nvbench/tree/main).
 Serving framework [Punica](https://github.com/punica-ai/punica) is integrated to evaluate end-to-end throughput and latency.
+We also use [BitsandBytes](https://github.com/TimDettmers/bitsandbytes) for new data-type evaluations (e.g., FP4).
+We thank the authors for their great works.

 The current release features:
-* Simulated quantization process for accuracy evaluation.
+* Simulated quantization for accuracy evaluation.
 * Perplexity and zero-shot accuracy evaluation
-* Kernel & End-to-end evaluation
+* Kernel benchmark & End-to-end evaluation

 To do:
 - [x] Release code for reproducing results.
 - [x] Release code for end-to-end throughput evaluation.
+- [x] Add FP4 accuracy evaluation for both weight and activation quantization.
+- [ ] Add support for Mixtral models.
 - [ ] Optimize kernel for different GPUs.
 - [ ] Full inference workflow in real production scenario.